-Civica provides a wide range of software and associated services which are used to sustain and enhance the delivery of public services around the world and to support accelerating digitisation and automation across the sector.
-The Group is recognised as a leading partner for customers across local and regional government, central government, health & care, social housing and education, underpinned by our specialist domain expertise, scale and focus and with an exceptional people-first culture.
+Civica provides software and associated services that sustain and enhance the delivery of public services around the world, and to support accelerating digitisation and automation across the sector.
+The Group is recognised as a leading partner for customers across local and regional government, central government, health and care, social housing and education.
+This is underpinned by its specialist domain expertise, scale and focus and with an exceptional people-first culture.

 The Group has a strong track record as one of the UK's leading software providers, driven by a clear strategy and purpose to help our customers to address rising expectations and complex challenges.
-Building on the foundation of our cloud software and applying local knowledge on a global scale, Civica delivers value to our customers through our business model which comprises:

-- 1. Development, support and management of a broad range of software to deliver and improve core business activities and organisational efficiency.
-These comprise both sector-specific ('vertical') applications for individual markets and cross-sector ('horizontal') platforms for digital engagement, financial management, people management and governance, risk & compliance - 2.
-Design, development and management of software solutions configured to the requirements of specific customers to modernise customer engagement through responsive digital services - 3.
-Platform-based processing services around Civica software to help customers sustain delivery while reducing cost and risk and support business transformation.
+Building on the foundation of our cloud software and applying local knowledge on a global scale, Civica delivers value to our customers through our business model.
+This comprises of development, support and management of a broad range of software to deliver and improve core business activities and organisational efficiency.
+These comprise both sector-specific ('vertical') applications for individual markets and cross-sector ('horizontal') platforms for digital engagement, financial management, people and workforce management and governance, risk and compliance